pixop/video-compare/README.md

 The allow high DPI mode and window size arguments can be combined if so desired.

-Note that in order to work, the `SourceCodePro-Regular.ttf` font must be located in the same directory as the executable.
-It is recommended to run the compiled software from its source folder to ensure access to external dependencies.
+Note that in order to work, the `SourceCodePro-Regular.ttf` font must be located in the same directory as the main executable.
+It is recommended to just leave the compiled executable in its source folder to ensure access to external dependencies.
+Running the program from a different working directory is fine:

+    [foo]/[bar]/[video-compare-source-code]/video-compare video1.mp4 video2.mp4

 Controls
 --------